-Warning lights inform the driver of malfunctions in any of the vehicle's systems. (→P. 424)
+Warning lights inform the driver of malfunctions in any of the vehicle's systems. (→P. 397)

-- \1: These lights turn on when the "ENGINE START STOP" switch is turned to IGNITION ON mode (vehicles with smart key system) or the engine switch is turned to the "ON" position (vehicles without smart key system) to indicate that a system check is being performed.
+\1: These lights turn on when the engine switch is turned to the "ON" position to indicate that a system check is being performed.
 They will turn off after the engine is started, or after a few seconds.
 There may be a malfunction in a system if a light does not come on, or if the lights do not turn off.
-Have the vehicle inspected by your Toyota dealer for details. - \2: The light flashes to indicate a malfunction.
+Have the vehicle inspected by your Toyota dealer for details.